malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

-A summary of the comparisons between each of the traditional dynamics and the new molecular relaxation quantities is shown in @fig:ratio_comparison. of summarising the relationships between the traditional quantities and the newer molecular relaxation quantities
+A summary of the comparisons between each of the traditional dynamics and the new molecular relaxation quantities is shown in @fig:ratio_comparison.
-@fig:ratio_comparison shows the temperature dependence of the ratios of the old and new quantity.
-At $T_m/T < 0.5$ the temperature dependence deviates,
-however at lower temperatures, there is a nearly constant relation between the two types of relaxation.
-This demonstrates these quantities are appropriate for developing our understanding of dynamics.
+This figure compares the ratio of the traditional and molecular relaxations as a function of temperature, with an excellent fit being the same temperature dependence, that is a horizontal line.
+The temperature dependence of the diffusion constant has a different shape to that of the $\tau_D$, displayed in the variable temperature dependence, which is discussed in detail @sec:jump_dynamics.
+The remaining quantities show very similar values independent of the method used to measure them, demonstrating these describe the types of relaxations we are investigating.

 ![Summary of comparisons
 ](../Projects/Dynamics/figures/ratio_comparison.svg){width=80% #fig:ratio_comparison}

 ## Heterogeneities in Molecular Relaxations {#sec:dynamic_heterogeneities}

-One of the benefits of describing relaxation times for each individual molecule is it provides methods of probing the distribution of timescales over which these processes occur.
+One of the benefits of describing relaxation times for each particle is being able to probe the distribution of timescales over which processes occur.
-This provides methods of understanding the effect of unusually slow events on the overall dynamics.

 The distribution of the last passage time $\tau_L$ is given in @fig:relaxation_distribution.
+The very large relaxation times shown dominate the mean, despite most of the relaxation times being short.
 As the temperature drops,
-the proportion of relaxations
-which are far longer than the mean increases, which results in raising the mean.

-![Histogram displaying the distribution of the relaxation times for the last passage time.](../placeholder_figure.png){width=80% #fig:relaxation_distribution}
+the exceptionally slow dynamics on the tail of the relaxation time distribution dominate the mean.
+The presence of dynamic heterogeneities is a measure of how much the tails of these distributions impact the calculation of the mean.
 It is possible to measure
-the deviation of these relaxations from Gaussian by finding the ratio between the arithmetic mean and the harmonic mean of each molecules relaxation.
+the deviation of these relaxations from Gaussian, and hence the degree of dynamic heterogeneities, by finding the ratio between the arithmetic mean and the harmonic mean of a relaxation quantity.
-Giving a metric for the dynamic heterogeneities $\alpha_M$
+We introduce a quantity $\alpha_M$,

 $$ \alpha_M = \frac{\langle \tau \rangle}{\left\langle \tau^{-1} \right\rangle^{-1}} $$

-In effect this weights larger and smaller values differently, the arithmetic mean is dominated by the longest relaxation times, while the harmonic mean is the inverse, dominated by the small relaxation times.
+which calculates the dynamic heterogeneities of a molecular relaxation quantity The means weight larger and smaller values differently, the arithmetic mean is dominated by the longest relaxation times, while the harmonic mean is the inverse, dominated by the small relaxation times.
 The heterogeneity of each of the molecular relaxation quantities is displayed in @fig:molecular_heterogeneities.
 As the temperature drops,